jbhunt/parallel-pyspin/README.md

 1. Parallel operation of cameras via the [multiprocessing](https://docs.python.org/2/library/multiprocessing.html) package
 2. True synchronous video acquisition for multiple cameras

-There are several other packages that have similar capabilities, but it doesn't appear that these projects are maintained:
+There are several other packages that have similar capabilities and motives, but it doesn't seem like these projects are actively maintained.
+Feel free to check them out and see if they are better suited for your needs:

 1. [multi_pyspin](https://github.com/justinblaber/multi_pyspin)
 2. [simple_pyspin](https://github.com/klecknerlab/simple_pyspin)

-This package was developed using two [Blackfly S USB3](https://www.flir.com/products/blackfly-s-usb3/) cameras, but in theory it should work with any USB3 or GigE camera (i.e., any camera supported by the Spinnaker SDK).
+Finally, this package was developed using two [Blackfly S USB3](https://www.flir.com/products/blackfly-s-usb3/) cameras, but in theory it should work with any USB3 or GigE camera (i.e., any camera supported by the Spinnaker SDK).

 ## 1.1 Parallel camera operation ##
 TODO : Describe how multiprocessing is used to parallelize the camera operation